lucas-lankry/Risk-Monitor-Project/README.md

 This project is a **real-time risk monitoring application for commodity options trading**, built with **Python** and **Streamlit**, and deeply integrated with **Bloomberg**.

-The core idea is simple but powerful:
+The core idea is simple:

 > **Standardize the way executed trades are stored (via an Excel file), and transform that static trade blotter into a dynamic, real-time risk monitor using Bloomberg market data and multiple pricing models.**

-The application is designed for traders or risk managers who actively trade **options on commodities** (e.g. energy, metals, etc.) and want:
+The application gives:

 * A clear, consolidated view of Greeks and PnL
 * Model comparison beyond Bloomberg’s built-in analytics